petercvuong/Phase-3-Project/README.md

 Lastly before modeling we used an `Extra Tree Classifier` to identify which features were most important to our respondents

-We found the most important features for the respondents were:
+We found some of the important features for the respondents were:

 - Respondent's worry of getting sick from taking H1N1 vaccine

 - Respondent's opinion about H1N1 vaccine effectiveness.